-Prepare a Will
+Prepare a Will in San Antonio, TX

-Why Prepare a Will?
+Why Prepare a Will with an Attorney?

 Creating a will is the easiest way to save your loved ones from the hassle of an heirship proceeding if you pass away intestate (without a will).
 An heirship proceeding takes more time to complete than the process for probating a will, is more expensive, and does not give you the freedom to determine to whom your estate passes and in exactly what proportions.
 In Texas, the laws of intestacy are clearly defined such that your heirs, whether it be your spouse, children, children's descendants, parents, or siblings, receive a statutorily defined portion of the real property (house, land, and mineral rights) and personal property (cars, bank accounts, IRAs, and tangible items) belonging to your community estate and separate estate.
 If you wish to leave anything to someone who is not one of your immediate, surviving heirs or wish to define exactly how much or what percentage each heir will receive, it is crucial that you make a valid will that complies with current Texas law.